WebAssembly/component-model/design/mvp/CanonicalABI.md

 The `own` field indicates whether this element was created from an `own` type (or, if false, a `borrow` type).

-The `scope` field stores the `ExportCall` that created the borrowed handle.
-Until async is added to the Component Model, because of the non-reentrancy of components, there is at most one `ExportCall` alive for a given component at a time and thus this field does not actually need to be stored per `HandleElem`.
+The `scope` field stores the `Task` that created the borrowed handle.
+When a component only uses sync-lifted exports, due to lack of reentrance, there is at most one `Task` alive in a component instance at any time and thus an optimizing implementation doesn't need to store the `Task` per `HandleElem`.

 The `lend_count` field maintains a conservative approximation of the number of live handles that were lent from this `own` handle (by calls to `borrow`-taking